-The time that students spend with the counselor is a special time, and it is very important that the students and counselor develop a trusting relationship.
-In order to respect students’ privacy, we will share strengths, concerns, and general feedback with parents.
+The time that students spend with the counselor is a special time, and the students and counselor must develop a trusting relationship.
+To respect students’ privacy, we will share strengths, concerns, and general feedback with parents.
 However, we do not usually share specifics of counseling sessions.
 We may discuss information with teachers and/or administrators, but we will do so only when issues discussed in counseling directly affect students’ performance in the classroom or behaviors at school.
 Your support and involvement in this process are important and very much appreciated.
-Discussions with parents are considered confidential unless you have given us permission to disclose information to a third party.
+Discussions with parents are considered confidential unless you have permitted us to disclose information to a third party.
 Parents are immediately contacted if a student discloses intent to harm him/herself or someone else.
 All employees of SFA are required to report any disclosures of abuse by any student.

 How do I know if my child needs to see the school counselor?

 If your child is exhibiting any of the following behaviors or is faced with any of the following situations, you may want to refer him/her to the school counselor:

 - Your child has difficulty making friends.

 - Your child is exhibiting behavior problems in the classroom.

 - You believe your child may need educational assistance.

 - Your child is exhibiting depressive behaviors.